SIP transfers

 With portsip:user@domain.com:5060Non-standard port

-Secure (TLS)sips:user@domain.comEncrypted connections
+Secure (TLS)sip:user@domain.com;transport=tlsEncrypted connections

 E.164sip:+1234567890@provider.comPSTN gateway routing

-Rawinternal-ext-123Custom telephony only (see below)
+Rawinternal-ext-123Custom telephony only

 Security